ciceklab/ECOLE/README.md

 - Relative or direct path for are the processed WES samples, including read depth data.

 #### -o, --output
-- Relative or direct output directory path to write ECOLÉ output file.
+- Relative or direct output directory path to write ECOLE output file.

 ### -c, --cnv
 - Level of resolution you desire, choose one of the options: (1) exonlevel, (2) merged.